Carlos Drummond de Andrade

 Carlos Drummond de Andrade (/pt/) (October 31, 1902 – August 17, 1987) was a Brazilian poet and writer, considered by some as the greatest Brazilian poet of all time.

 He has become something of a national cultural symbol in Brazil, where his widely influential poem "Canção Amiga" ("Friendly Song") has been featured on the 50-cruzado novo bill.

 Biography

 Drummond was born in Itabira, a mining village in Minas Gerais in the southeastern region of Brazil.
 His parents were farmers belonging to old Brazilian families of mainly Portuguese origin.
 He went to a school of pharmacy in Belo Horizonte, but never worked as a pharmacist after graduation.
-He worked as a civil servant for most of his life, eventually becoming director of the history for the National Historical and Artistic Heritage Service of Brazil.
+He worked as a civil servant for most of his life, eventually becoming director of history for the National Historical and Artistic Heritage Service of Brazil.

 Drummond drifted towards communism at the start of World War II and took up the editorship of the Brazilian Communist Party's official newspaper, Tribuna Popular, but later abandoned the post due to disagreements over censorship, which Drummond staunchly opposed.